A survey on spectral conditions for some extremal graph problems: Extremal spectral problem for Tur a n type

 In 2002, Bollob\'{a}s and Nikiforov \cite{BNJCTB07} proposed the following conjecture in terms of the first and second largest eigenvalues of $G$.
 Let $\lambda_k(G)$ be the $k$-th largest eigenvalue of $G$.

 \begin{conjecture}[Bollob\'{a}s--Nikiforov \cite{BNJCTB07}] If $G$ does not contain a copy of $K_{r+1}$, then

 \end{conjecture}

-Very recently, the special case $r=2$ of this conjecture was proved by Lin, Ning and Wu \cite{LNW2021} by using tools from doubly stochastic matrix theory, and also characterize all families of extremal graphs.
+In 2021, the special case $r=2$ of this conjecture was proved by Lin, Ning and Wu \cite{LNW2021} by using tools from doubly stochastic matrix theory, and also characterize all families of extremal graphs; see Nikiforov \cite{Niki2021} for related results.
 The general case $r\ge 3$ remains open.
+In 2022, Li, Sun and Yu \cite{LSY2022} presented the characterization of graphs without short odd cycles.
+Later, Li and Peng \cite{LP2022oddcycle} discussed some related spectral problems for graphs with given size containing no short odd cycles.